 8. Burp rags

 Flour sack towels.
 These have been indispensable for burp-up, poop messes, when Aubs has been sick, good for road trips, and anything else in a pinch.
-Easy to wash, plain, cheap, absorbent.
+Easy to wash, plain, cheap, absorbent, and 100% cotton.

 CHEAP baby bottles.
 Somehow, that works.
 Try starting with Dr. Browns Starter Kit, Nuby, or Medela ones.
 Since glass bottles don’t have the right suction for anyone I know, plastic non-BPA/BPS ones may be better.